plaintool/notetask/README.md

 ## What is that?

+Do you often save important thoughts, ideas, lists, or reminders in random text files, hoping to find them later… only to forget where exactly you put them?
+No more wasted time searching — **Notetask** helps bring order to the chaos!
+All your notes can be stored locally on your device — no clouds, no third parties.
+This handy desktop app helps you organize your tasks, capture ideas, and manage your lists — with no more confusion!

 **Notetask** is a cross-platform application to manage task lists with *completion status*, *task*, and *note*.
 Each task can have a due *date* and be marked as a favorite with a *star*.
 It uses its own storage format based on Markdown.

 ![sample1](samples/sample1.png)